blueguy42/bonekify-premium-app/README.md

-# BONEKIFY PREMIUM APP - Tugas Besar 2 IF3110
+# BONEKIFY PREMIUM APP - IF3110 Web based Application Development: Major Assignment 2

 This is the repository for the front-end side of the Bonekify Premium App.